• Skip to primary navigation

 Nutrition

 I am so amazed at how easy these doughnuts are to make.
-I never would have thought that you could take Grands Biscuits and turn them into doughnuts.
-It is probably a good thing I did not know this because this is a dangerous recipe for my eating healthy plan.
+I never thought you could take Grands Biscuits and turn them into doughnuts.
+It is probably a good thing I did not know this because this is a dangerous recipe for my healthy eating plan.

 We also made doughnut holes with the biscuit dough.
-They cooked up really quickly and were fun to make.
-I will definitely be making this recipe again when we have overnight guests.
-It is so crazy easy to make and now I love knowing that my Mom and Grandmother both made the same recipe.
+They cooked up quickly and were fun to make.
+I will be making this recipe again when we have overnight guests.
+It is so crazy easy to make, and I love sharing it with loved ones who could also enjoy an impossibly easy and versatile donut recipe.

 Ingredients